Tonym4n/Student-Database-App/README.md

 # StudentDatabaseApp
-A simplistic GUI that acts as a student database; Written and to be compiled in Java;
+A simplistic GUI that acts as a student database; Written in Java and to be compiled in the Eclipse IDE;